Prashoon123/react-starter/README.md

 # React Starter App

-This is a simple React Starter app to skip all the initial boring stuff and get you started with your projects asap.
+This is a simple React Starter App to skip all the initial boring stuff and get you started with your projects asap.

 To get started, run the following -